Remotsensei/SK_training/Section3.md

 > Note: the files downloaded from the above repositories are in geographic coordinates.
 You will need to reproject them to be consistent with the project coordinate system.

-2. In the HEC tool go to the RAS Mapper tool.
-Now we import the file in vector format with geographic elements by clicking on **Project → Tools → New Land Cover**
+2. From the HEC GUI go to RAS Mapper.
+We can import the file in raster format by clicking on **Project → Tools → New Land Cover**
    In the displayed window select the <kbd>+</kbd> icon to add the file.
-Then select the file extension as **"Geometries"** and then add the Manning coefficients field (click <kbd>Add Fiel...</kbd> ).
+Then add the Manning coefficients.
+We will start with the recommended value, and then do a further run using the higher end of the table above.
 Review the classification names and information in the output file.
-Finally click on <kbd>Crate</kbd> and the process will start.
+Finally, click on <kbd>Crate</kbd> and the process will start.

 ![image](https://github.com/Remotsensei/SK_training/assets/127943691/caba1841-c194-4982-9d81-4f1b2ee623f8)

-4. Once the layer is created, you can view and review the information generated in the RAS Mapper.
+4. Once the layer is created, you can view and review the information generated in RAS Mapper.

 ![image](https://github.com/Remotsensei/SK_training/assets/127943691/6010108e-275e-48e0-9017-68049dc6750f)

-5. It is important to associate this layer to the geometry data.
+5. It is important to associate this layer with the geometry data.
 This is a commonly overlooked step for new users.

 ![image](https://github.com/Remotsensei/SK_training/assets/127943691/0097a7db-423b-4b17-85eb-8fe2bf4ad533)

 ### Boundary conditions

-The spatial location of two different boundary conditions (BC – Boundary Condition Line) must not be defined on the same grid cell.
-Multiple boundary conditions can be added to the composite mesh.
-Multiple inlet hydrographs may be associated, for example, in the mainstem and laterals.
+> Note: The spatial location of two different boundary conditions (BC – Boundary Condition Line) can not be defined on the same grid cell.

+Multiple boundary conditions can be added to the composite mesh, and each can be associated to a hydrograph.
 For modeling, at least one boundary condition line upstream and one downstream must be entered.
-Boundary condition lines can be drawn internally or externally.
-For example, base flow or ground flow can be defined in any internal zone of the model.
-BC lines can be drawn or imported using a shapefile.
+Boundary condition lines can be drawn internally or externally, and they can be drawn or imported using a shapefile.

 The following is the recommended process for importing the lines